kellyjonbrazil/jtbl/README.md

 stly.net.
 ```
 ## Column Width
-Today `jtbl` will always wrap each column at 17 characters.
-In the future, `jtbl` will be smarter and only wrap when necessary and  also provide the option to truncate vs. wrap lines.
-Stay tuned!
+`jtbl` will attempt to shrink columns to a sane size if it detects the output is wider than the terminal width.
+It's not perfect and will be improved.